 Dominant 9th Arpeggios - Guitar Diagrams, Charts and Licks

-Dominant 9 arpeggios contain the five same notes as the chords they come from namely the dominant 9th chords.
+Dominant 9 arpeggios contain the five same notes as the chords they come from, namely dominant 9th chords.
 They are spelt 1 (root), 3 (major third), 5 (perfect fifth), b7 (minor seventh) and 9 (major ninth).
-In sum, a dominant 9 arpeggio is a dominant seventh arpeggio with a major ninth added.
+In sum, a dominant 9 arpeggio is a dominant seventh arpeggio with a ninth added.

 Let's note in passing that it is good to make the difference between a major ninth and a minor ninth.
 A major ninth (9) is an octave larger than a second (2).
 That is to say it is an interval built with an octave plus a second (14 semitones).
 The minor ninth (b9) which is made up of 13 semitones (a minor second plus an octave).

 Dominant 9 guitar arpeggios - Diagrams and shapes

 The four guitar shapes below show you how to play dominant 9 arpeggios.
 The first diagram has roots on the first, fourth and sixth string.
 The second diagram has roots on the third and five string.
 The shapes 3 and 4 require hand shifting to play across the neck (diagonal playing).

 Arpeggio superimposition is a very interesting harmonic concept that enables you to create more sophisticated sounds.
 This consists of superimposing different arpeggios together.
 There is a lot to say about that, in this article we will only talk about the two arpeggios that makes a dominant 9 arpeggio.
 As shown in the example below, a C9 arpeggio contains two arpeggios :